jeff-kilbride/node-npm-alpine/README.md

 [![](https://imagelayers.io/badge/jkilbride/node-npm-alpine:latest.svg)](https://imagelayers.io/?images=jkilbride/node-npm-alpine:latest 'Get your own badge on imagelayers.io')

 This is a simple Node.js and NPM installation running on Alpine Linux.
-It utilizes the official alpine:edge release and installs the nodejs package via apk, the Alpine Linux package manager.
+It utilizes the official alpine:3.4 release and installs the nodejs package via apk, the Alpine Linux package manager.
 It also removes some unnecessary files / directories in an attempt to keep the image as small as possible.

 This image is a base image, created to enhance my own workflow.
 You are more than welcome to use it, if you are interested.